eCook Meal

 CURRY SAUCE

 Place a pot over medium heat with a drizzle of oil.
 When hot, fry ½ the diced Onion until soft and translucent, 4-6 minutes (shifting occasionally).
-Add the grated ginger and the curry paste (to taste), and fry until fragrant, 1-2 minutes (shifting constantly).
+Add the grated Ginger and the curry paste (to taste), and fry until fragrant, 1-2 minutes (shifting constantly).
 Pour in the coconut milk and 150ml of warm water, and bring to a simmer.
 Once simmering, cook until slightly thickened, 10-15 minutes (stirring occasionally), and season.

 LET’S SALSA